no-google-in-china/no-google-in-china.github.io/README.md

 However since about 2013 there is no Google servers within China, that already make requests travel over longer distance, and not as much instant as most are used now.

 Next, all services are blocked.
-There is no google.com, any google*.com, android.com, Google Play Android application market, Youtube. (go lang site)
-Absotely all services and products are not available.
+There is no google.com, any google*.com, android.com, Google Play Android application market, Youtube, almost all services and products are not available.

 ## Problems as Consequances